mantis3de/game-export-pipeline-docs/docs/getting-started/quick-start.md

 # Quick Start (5 Minutes)

-From a raw mesh to an engine-ready, validated asset — using the **Asset Preflight** window.
+From a raw mesh to an engine-ready, validated asset — using the **Asset Validator** window.

 !!! tip "Restart after installing"
     Blender caches addon code.
 After installing or updating, **fully quit and reopen Blender** before testing.